chef/chef-web-docs/content/resources/yum_repository/_index.md

   ruby_type: String, Array
   required: false
   description_list:
+  - markdown: |-
-  - markdown: 'URL pointing to the ASCII-armored GPG key file for the repository.

-      This is used if Yum needs a public key to verify a package and the

-      required key hasn''t been imported into the RPM database.
-If this

-      option is set, Yum will automatically import the key from the
+      URL pointing to the ASCII-armored GPG key file for the repository.
+This is used if Yum needs a public key to verify a package and the required key hasn't been imported into the RPM database.
+If this option is set, Yum will automatically import the key from the specified URL.
+Multiple URLs may be specified in the same manner as the baseurl option.
+If a GPG key is required to install a package from a repository, all keys specified for that repository will be installed.

-      specified URL.

-      Multiple URLs may be specified in the same manner as the baseurl

-      option.
-If a GPG key is required to install a package from a

-      repository, all keys specified for that repository will be
+      Multiple URLs may be specified in the same manner as the baseurl option.
+If a GPG key is required to install a package from a repository, all keys specified for that repository will be installed.

-      installed.'
 - property: http_caching
   ruby_type: String
   required: false